Teaching At Mosaic Microschool

 Overview

-The Mosaic Micro School is seeking a visionary, creative, and highly adaptable Lead Teacher to spearhead our mixed-age classroom (Grades 2–5).
+The Mosaic Micro School is seeking a visionary, creative, and highly adaptable Lead Teacher to spearhead our mixed-age classroom (ages 7-10).
 This role is designed for an educator who thrives outside the boundaries of traditional schooling.

 Our mission is to cultivate a self-paced, project-based environment where academic excellence and creative expression are inextricably linked.
 As the Lead Teacher, you will be the architect of a learning culture that values curiosity, community contribution, and the unique developmental journey of every child.